Your Back Boiler Replacement Guide ?

 Because of the extra-construction work and repairs involved with replacing the boiler you can expect this option to set you back anywhere from £3500 to £4500 on average.

 It’s the more expensive option but it will get rid of the back boiler completely.
-Back boiler removal cost is quite high so if your have your eye on a combi boiler, you need to factor in the cost of the back boiler removal.
+Back boiler removal cost is quite high so if your have your eye on a combi boiler, you need to factor in the cost of the back boiler removal and how long it takes to install your new boiler.

 Option 2 follows many of the same steps as the above but there are some possible savings involved.
 With this option, the old back boiler won’t actually be removed from behind the fireplace however it will be decommissioned which effectively means it will be disconnected and put out of use but still remain behind your fireplace gathering dust.